-In Grades 10-12, study hall periods are specifically designated for AP or Honors students who are not attending class.
+In Grades 10-12, study hall periods are specifically designated for AP or Honors students.
 During these periods, students are expected to use the time for academic work, such as completing assignments, studying for exams, or engaging with AP or Honors course material.
 The locations for these study hall periods will be assigned on the student's schedule.